 Everton file appeal against 10-point deduction by Premier League

-The Merseyside club were docked points with immediate effect last month League for breaches of financial sustainability rules.
+The Merseyside club were docked points with immediate effect last month for breaches of financial sustainability rules.

 Everton have filed an appeal in a bid to overturn the Premier League’s decision to deduct 10 points from the club for breaching the competition’s financial rules.